Career options for Management researchers

 Jobs in the public sector

 - Civil Service Recruitment - This site contains links to civil service vacancies.
-In particular you may be interested in in the Government Procurement Service Graduate Scheme.
 Entry into the Government Operational Research Service is via their graduate scheme or via the Civil Service Fast Stream.

 - Jobsgopublic contains a wide selection of jobs throughout the public sector, including education, health, local and central government and charities.